Trump once mocked Bush's 'a thousand points of light' as ill defined

 "Through his essential authenticity, disarming wit, and unwavering commitment to faith, family, and country, President Bush inspired generations of his fellow Americans to public service -- to be, in his words, 'a thousand points of light' illuminating the greatness, hope, and opportunity of America to the world," the Trumps said in a statement issued after Bush's death was announced late Friday.

-But President Trump was not always so gracious about Bush's hope for a "kinder, gentler" nation.
+But Trump was not always so gracious about Bush's hope for a "kinder, gentler" nation.

 During a July 5 political rally in Montana, Trump attacked Bush, saying, "Thousand points of light, I never quite got that one."